dymmond/esmerald/docs/routing/router.md

 ```

 Above you create the `/application/apps/routers/customers.py` with all the information you need.
 It does not need
-to be in one file, you can have a entirely seperate package just to manage the customer, it's up to you.
+to be in one file, you can have a entirely seperate package just to manage the customer, it is up to you.

 Now you need to add the new custom router into the main application.